shantanubindhani/DataStructure-And-Algorithm/README.md

-This repo has two dsAlgo files
+This repo has two dsAlgo directories!.

 cORcpp : dsAlgo implemented in c-plus-plus